The L.I.B.R.A.: Background

 Upon signing a recording contract with Columbia Records and releasing his ninth album Paperwork in October 2014, T.I. revealed that Paperwork is part of a trilogy and would be followed up with The Return and Love & Liability.
 During an interview with Life+Times, T.I. said the next album, or rather, "second act" is The Return, and following that, the "third act" is called Love & Liability.
 According to T.I. the former is going to be reminiscent of his second album Trap Muzik (2003), while the latter is going to be "like a gangster version of 808s & Heartbreak".
 In a 2017 interview on The Breakfast Club radio show, T.I. spoke on his trilogy of albums: "I got, like, two, I got, this next album and two, I got three more albums in my head, conceptualized. […] The next one is more like trap music.
 It’s Trap Muzik 2017.
 And the one after that, it’s gonna be more like a, uh, love as it pertains to a dope boy."

 When speaking on Love & Liability, which ultimately became The L.I.B.R.A., T.I. said “Love & Liability is the story of a young man, who is a solid cat, but his heart finds him in relationships with people who he probably shouldn’t be in relationships with, because of the people they’re in relationships with.

 Release and promotion

-In October 2020, T.I. revealed that he teamed up with AllHipHop for a stimulus package giveaway: “Since [Donald Trump] said he ain’t giving them stimuluses out until after the election, alright...cool.
-I’m just gon’ pick up a little bit, man,” he said in the video clip.
-“We got y’all.
-Don’t even trip.”
-All interested fans had to do was vote on their favorite songs from each of T.I.'s previous studio albums in the leadup to the release of The L.I.B.R.A.
-In total, $12,000 was on the line as one lucky fan was randomly selected to win $1,200 each day.
+In October 2020, T.I. revealed that he teamed up with AllHipHop for a stimulus package giveaway: "Since [Donald Trump] said he ain't giving them stimuluses out until after the election, alright...cool.
+I'm just gon' pick up a little bit, man," he said in the video clip.
+"We got y'all.
+Don't even trip."
+All interested fans had to do was vote on their favorite songs from each of T.I.'s previous studio albums in the lead-up to the release of The L.I.B.R.A.
+In total, $12,000 was on the line as one fan was randomly selected to win $1,200 each day.